 Where will you be speaking?
 Know the room well.
 Find out if there is a microphone.
 Use the equipment on hand, if necessary.
 Use visual aids effectively.
 Make sure you understand what an appropriate level of eye contact is.

 Get to know the room in which you are going to speak publicly.
 Learn how loud you need speak before the event.
 If there is equipment you’ll be using, learn about it before the speech.
 Visual aids can be very important in your speech.
 Figure out how far you will need to look to make eye contact.

 If you inadvertently skipped a sentence, keep going.
 You may lose your audience for good if you break your pace.
 Also, your audience probably won’t notice you omitted anything, unless you draw attention to the fact.

 If you know you forgot a sentence when speaking, just keep going.
 If you stop abruptly to backtrack to the missing section, the whole speech might be compromised.
 If you don’t mention it, the audience will never know you overlooked something.

 Learning to present a speech with confidence will help you in all aspects of your life.
 It is key that your words are spoken with confidence so all the points you make get across to the audience.
 Use these ideas to help build your confidence and skills.

-Practice deep breathing exercises if you are the type who is anxious when you speak in public.
+Practice deep breathing if you’re nervous.
 First, take a deep breath and hold it for about three seconds.
 Then exhale very slowly.
 Do this a few times, and you’ll see that it does help.
 Try inhaling through the nose and exhaling through the mouth while counting to five.
-Repeat this breathing technique five times to help calm your nerves.
+Do this about 6 times to calm yourself down.